-We have three standing committees: the audit committee, the compensation committee and the nominating and corporate governance committee.
+We have four standing committees: the audit committee, the compensation committee, the nominating and corporate governance committee and the compliance committee.
 Each of these committees has a written charter approved by our board of directors.
 A copy of each charter can be found under the heading "Corporate Governance" in the "Investors" section of our website at www.karyopharm.com.